New Trump rules make it easier for U.S. gun makers to sell overseas

 The official said the changes would “significantly reduce the regulatory burden on the U.S. commercial firearms and ammunition industry, promote American exports, and clarify the regulatory requirements for independent gunsmiths, while at the same time prioritizing national security controls and continuing our ability to restrict exports where human rights, illicit trafficking, and related issues may be of concern.”

-In public comments submitted to the Federal Register after the Trump administration first proposed the rules in May, the National Rifle Association voiced its support, arguing that the Commerce Department is fully capable of regulating exports of guns.
+In public comments submitted to the Federal Register after the Trump administration first proposed the rules in May, the National Rifle Association voiced its support, arguing that the Commerce Department is fully capable of regulating gun exports.

-Still, the NRA-Institute for Legislative Action, the gun group’s lobbying arm, encouraged the administration to tweak the rules by removing even more categories of items from the State Department’s control, including silencers and high-capacity magazines.
+Still, the Institute for Legislative Action — the gun group’s lobbying arm — encouraged the administration to tweak the rules by removing even more categories of items from the State Department’s control, including silencers and high-capacity magazines.

-“To cite just a few reasons, it will make it easier for dictators, organized crime, and terrorists to obtain guns in large quantities,” wrote one individual who submitted comments, Marilyn Guterman.
+“To cite just a few reasons, it will make it easier for dictators, organized crime, and terrorists to obtain guns in large quantities,” one of them, Marilyn Guterman, commented.
 “Please, in the name of peace and sanity do not allow this to happen.”